Teaching Your Models to Understand Code via Focal Preference Alignment: Main Results

-We begin by noting that the preference pairs generated through the iterative process exhibit unique characteristics distinct from those found in other preference sets, such as Code-Optimise.
-These characteristics are reflected in the performance decline observed when directly applying vanilla DPO or RPO algorithms.
-While certain configurations, such as DS-Coder-7B-Instruct-DPO and Qwen2.5-Coder-7B-Base RPO, demonstrate performance gains on the full \textsc{BigCodeBench} set, it remains a consistent trend that DPO and RPO generally underperform relative to the baseline models.
-Typically, when an external LLM attempts to correct an error in a code, only a small portion of the given code is modified to fix the logic or runtime error, while most of the code remains unchanged.
-This results in highly similar preference pairs.
-Overly similar preference pairs, where identical tokens appear in both positive and negative examples, introduce ambiguity and noise to the policy model, thereby weakening alignment gains.
+\textbf{Focal Alignment Outperforms Global Alignment.} Preference pairs from iterative debugging differ significantly from those in datasets like Code-Optimise, causing a performance drop with vanilla DPO or RPO.
+While some settings, like DS-Coder-7B-Instruct-DPO, show gains on \textsc{BigCodeBench}, DPO and RPO generally underperform compared to baselines.
+In typical correction scenarios, an LLM modifies only a small portion of the code to fix errors, creating highly similar preference pairs.
+This overlap introduces ambiguity, as identical tokens in both positive and negative examples weaken the model's ability to distinguish meaningful differences.

-This performance degradation highlights the need for explicit measures to guide the policy model in focusing on critical tokens that drive functional errors, preventing it from being misled by identical parts.
-IterPref addresses this by masking identical tokens in the dispreferred code and explicitly contrasting the critical tokens extracted, which results in significant performance gains.
-As shown in Table~\ref{tab:performance_comparison}, IterPref-DPO outperforms DPO by an impressive 3.3\% and 5.9\% on average across benchmarks, with IterPref-RPO achieving gains ranging from 6.3\% to 12.4\%.
-Compared to Code-Optimise, IterPref achieves significant performance gains over both instruction-tuned Code LLMs and base models, with a 4.0\% improvement using DS-Coder-7B-Instruct and a 7.4\% improvement using Qwen2.5-Coder-7B, respectively.
+This degradation underscores the need for explicit mechanisms to focus the policy model on tokens responsible for functional faults. \method~addresses this by emphasizing error tokens in the dispreferred code and explicitly contrasting the critical edits.
+As shown in Table\ref{tab:performance_comparison}, \method~outperforms DPO by 3.3\% and 5.9\% on average across benchmarks, while Target-RPO yields improvements ranging from 6.3\% to 12.4\%.